SimmSimmPopcornSnack/youtube-react-clone/README.md

   - Because enzyme adapter for React 17 is not officially released https://github.com/enzymejs/enzyme/issues/2429, I use the unofficial but good ver https://github.com/wojtekmaj/enzyme-adapter-react-17.
 You have to use "import Adapter from '@wojtekmaj/enzyme-adapter-react-17'"
 - For testing, Jest developed and maintained by Facebook, MIT license
 - Redux from Part 18 (and Reselect in part 21), to hold state variables.
 It was originally developed by Facebook developers and now is maintained by a community.
 Open source and MIT license.
+- javascript-time-ago from part 27, to developed and maintained by individual and MIT license https://github.com/catamphetamine/javascript-time-ago and https://gitlab.com/catamphetamine.
+Interesting to see that GirHub suddenly banned the Russian developer's account https://medium.com/@catamphetamine/how-github-blocked-me-and-all-my-libraries-c32c61f061d3.